kennytilton/matrix/README.md

 * A live write-up of a [quotations caraousel](https://tilton.medium.com/simplejx-aweb-un-framework-e9b59c12dcff) using the JS ver
 * Live, production examples of the JS+HTML Matrix, [AskHN Who's Hiring](https://kennytilton.github.io/whoishiring/) and Common Lisp Cells+Qooxdoo, [Tilton's Algebra](http://tiltontec.com/).

-Please watch this space for frequent updates, or contact me directly: kentilton at gmail dot com.
+Watch this space for frequent updates, or contact me directly: kentilton at gmail dot com.

 # Matrix from 30,000 feet
 With the Matrix library, global variables or individual properties of objects can be expressed as so-called *cells*.
 Cells come in two flavors. *Formulaic* cells use standard HLL code to compute their value from other cells.
 For a dead simple example, the *TodoMVC* rules mandate we apply the "completed" class to to-do LIs if and only if the user has marked them as, well, completed: